Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 #### Units

 SDOP and VSDOP should use m/s as units but there appears to be a bug, multiplying the knots value by 1.852.

-Exporting an SBP or OAO as GPX and reloading results in the +/- figures changing slightly, presumably rounding errors.

 This can easily be fixed for the reading and writing  of `<gpss:sdop>` and `<gpss:vsdop>`